google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/introduction.rst

    :alt: The same table after applying a filter.

-This is an example of **filtering** data to just see rows of people whose city is Los Angeles.
+This is an example of **filtering** the data to only see rows of people whose city is Los Angeles.

 .. image:: figures/table_group_example.png